heber-silva/CKA-Obsidian-Vault/Storage/PersistentVolumeClaim.md

 ### PersistentVolumes typed `hostPath`[](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumes-typed-hostpath)

 A `hostPath` PersistentVolume uses a file or directory on the Node to emulate network-attached storage.
-See [an example of `hostPath` typed volume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume).
+See [](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume).